sasus-dev/synapse-context-engine/README.md

 ## 🤝 Call for Collaboration

-This project was developed by a single independent developer (AI Engineer / Game Dev / 3D Generalist, not an academic researcher).
+This project was developed by a single independent developer (AI Engineer / Game Dev / 3D Generalist, not an academic researcher) as a component of a larger digital twin platform.

+**Project Status:** Feature-complete for initial vision.
+The core architecture is functional and demonstrated.
+Future development is now community-driven.

+**Why Open-Sourced:** While SCE was built to solve memory architecture challenges in digital twin systems, it was open-sourced specifically because of its potential to address alignment and security concerns in AI systems.
+If this were purely a memory optimization, it would have remained proprietary.

+**What's Needed from the Community:**

+**Research & Validation:**
+- Benchmark studies comparing SCE to RAG baselines
+- Adversarial testing of security mechanisms
+- Formal analysis of activation dynamics
+- Comparison studies across different domains

+**Engineering Improvements:**
+- Test coverage for core engine
+- Performance optimization for large graphs (>100k nodes)
+- SQL backend implementation for true scalability
+- Additional LLM provider integrations

+**Applications & Extensions:**
+- Domain-specific adaptations
+- Alternative activation strategies
+- Novel security rule patterns
+- Integration with existing AI frameworks

 If you are interested in:
-- AI safety & alignment
+- AI safety & alignment through architectural constraints
-- Alternative memory architectures
+- Alternative memory architectures for persistent AI systems
-- Interpretability beyond post‑hoc explanations
+- Graph-based context construction
+- Inspectable AI reasoning

-Your critique, experiments, and extensions are welcome.
+Your contributions, research, and extensions are welcome.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

-**Areas where contributions would be especially valuable:**
-- Adversarial testing of activation mechanics
-- Benchmark design for memory coherence
-- Weight learning algorithms
-- Comparison studies vs. RAG baselines

-Check the [Issues](https://github.com/sasus-dev/synapse-context-engine/issues) tab for "Help Wanted" tasks.
+Check the [Issues](https://github.com/sasus-dev/synapse-context-engine/issues) tab for specific areas where help is needed.

 ---

 ## 📜 License & Citation

 **License:** Apache 2.0

+This software is licensed under the Apache License, Version 2.0.
+You may use, modify, and distribute this software in compliance with the license terms. **Attribution is required:** any derivative works or applications must credit the original author.

 **If you use SCE in research, please cite:**